Jeremy enjoys reviewing nostalgic topics when not working as a manager at his campus.

 - The sanatorium gate seemingly opens by itself in the last scene

-Some of these points are stronger than others, but numerous of them involve physical happenings in the world that only make sense if Harvey exists.
+Some of these points are stronger than others, but a number of them involve physical happenings in the world that would only make sense if Harvey exists.
 This is especially true since many of them involve people who aren't initially believers like Elwood is.

 Plus, Harvey was initially a 1944 play, a later adaptation of which actually had Harvey appear in a rabbit costume.
 This was wisely scrapped, as the story works better with an air of mystery, but again suggests Harvey's existence.

 I've also seen many YouTube comments claiming they remember Harvey materializing in the film's final shot during a television edit, but I've never located any such clips.

 So, all the evidence points to Harvey being real.
 It's also mentioned that he has power over time and space and can "stop clocks", explaining how he can seemingly skip between distanced locations in no time at all.

 After talking with Elwood, Dr. Chumley hopes to use Harvey's powers to vacation with a stopped clock for as long as he wishes.
 While we don't know if Harvey agrees to help Chumley, we do know that Harvey returns to Elwood at the end, seemingly preferring the company of friends who don't exploit his powers.

 Many iconic movies and shows have referenced Harvey.
 Without spoiling too much, I'll say some of these also involve "imaginative" figures that are actually real (within their universe):